leebeckw/strangeattrbot/README.md

 it is estimated that around 1.6% of the possible coefficient sets are chaotic, or approximately 10<sup>15</sup> cases. as Sprott writes, "viewing them all at a rate of one per second would require over 30 million years!" it is highly likely that all of the images posted by this bot are unique.

+note: the metadata for each image should contain the letter-code in the "title" field

 ### sample images

 AGVTEVQRUITD